all-birds birds

 Food and Feeding

-Sparrows are frequent visitors to backyard feeders.
-There often be more birds then there is room for, but they are happy to scratch the ground for seeds falling from the feeders.
-White crowned sparrows are more likely to feed on the ground.
+Natural foods for sparrows are insects, seeds, and berries.
+They are frequent visitors to backyard feeders.
+There will often be more birds then there is room for, but they are happy to scratch the ground for seeds falling from the feeders.

 birds and waterLike most birds that come to feeders they are also attracted to water.
 As shown here, even a dog water dish can be popular.